Fond du Lac Tribal and Community College: Higher Learning Commission

 FDLTCC was accredited as part of ACCR and Mesabi Range Technical College until 1997.
 In 1995, FDLTCC was granted candidacy for accreditation as a separate entity.
 Since 1997, FDLTCC has been accredited by the Higher Learning Commission.

 World Indigenous Nations Higher Education Consortium

 In 2017, FDLTCC became a fully accredited member of the World Indigenous Nations Higher Education Consortium (WINHEC).
 WINHEC was established in August 2002 at the World Indigenous Peoples Conference on Education in Alberta, Canada.
 WINHEC accreditation performs a number of important functions including the validation of credibility on the part of the public being served and encouragement of efforts toward maximum educational effectiveness.
 The accrediting process requires schools as well as other educational institutions and programs to examine their own goals, operations, and achievements in light of being committed to building partnerships that restore and retain indigenous spirituality, cultures and languages, homelands, social systems, economic systems and self-determination.
 WINHEC is not recognized by the U.S. Department of Education as an accreditor.

 Athletics

-FDLTCC is a member of the Minnesota College Athletic Conference (MCAC).
-The college fields teams in basketball and volleyball.
+FDLTCC was a member of the Minnesota College Athletic Conference (MCAC).
+The college fielded teams in basketball and volleyball, however discontinued all athletics after the 2023 school year due to low participation, attendance, and budget constraints.